-Many studies show that medical nutrition therapy (MNT) can help patients’ better manage certain conditions through nutrition assessment, care-planning and continuous evaluation of interventions.
+Many studies show that medical nutrition therapy (MNT) can help residents’ better manage certain conditions through nutrition assessment, care-planning and continuous evaluation of interventions.

 Taken together, nutrition intervention by the consultant dietitian can reduce complication rates, hospital readmission rates, mortality and cost of care.

 The frequency of residents returning to the hospital within 30 days for further treatment is being tracked and financial penalties are at risk.

 A significant number of these readmissions have a nutrition component, which includes chronic obstructive pulmonary disease (COPD), low body mass index (BMI), pressure ulcers and heart failure.